-Above is Shoja at the Vafa Animal Shelter, Tehran in October 2015.
+Above and adjacent left is Shoja, mid-January 2016 at Home for Life®!
+Ajacent right is Shoja at the Vafa Animal Shelter, Tehran in October, 2015

-Many people have been touched by the photos of one of Home for Life's® dogs, Shoja, who had obviously been through so much in his short life before coming to the sanctuary.
+Many people have been touched by the photos of one of Home for Life's recent most arrivals, who had obviously been through so much in his short life before coming to the sanctuary.

 Shoja, which means brave in Persian, lost one of his hind legs after it was crushed when he was run over by a car.
 He was found on the side of a road, laying in the snow.
 He also had both his ears and tail cut off by some cruel person before being rescued by Vafa.
 While recovering from the amputation of his crushed leg Shoja, unfortunately, contracted distemper.
 In this emaciated condition he was lucky to survive but now finds it difficult to walk and has a constant tremor.

-"Shoja was found by a guy who was driving on the Tabriz to Qazvin road right before Persian new year in mid-March, 20915.
-Apparently Shoja was hit by a car and was laying in the snow and in the middle of the road by the retaining wall.
+"Shoja was found by a guy who was driving on the Tabriz to Qazvin road right before Persian new year in mid-March.
+Apparently, he was hit by a car and was laying in the snow and in the middle of the road by the retaining wall.
 Vafa Qazvin( the newly opened 2nd shelter) team received the call and plea for help.
 His leg was crushed.
-The shelter vet put him on antibiotics right away to avoid infection until he was seen by Tehran clinic (as our regular vet was away on holidays).
+The shelter vet put him on antibiotics right away to avoid infection until he was seen by the Tehran clinic (as our regular vet was away on holiday).
 That's where they decided to have the leg amputated.
 Unfortunately, he suffered from distemper following surgery."

 Part of Home for Life's® mission is showing what's possible—that animals like Shoja CAN live a great life if just given the opportunity, in a setting suited for their needs.
 Animals like him (and we help many like him from the United States too!) deserve a chance and want to live, but adoption into a typical home is not an option.
 While shelters and rescues focus on the "adoptable" (a malleable term depending on whom you're talking with) dogs and cats, few opportunities are available for special animals like Shoja.
 Home for Life®, the third door in animal welfare, provides a loving, life-saving, and innovative alternative for animals who may never find an adoptive home, but for whom euthanasia is premature and inhumane.